-Concordia's Mentoring Adventures program connects students with career professionals, including alumni, employers, and other friends of Concordia for career exploration, professional networking, and personal growth.
+Concordia's Meaningful Work Mentor Program connects students with career professionals, including alumni, employers, and other friends of Concordia for career exploration, professional networking, and personal growth.
 By matching students with professionals who have life and work experience in a similar field, job function or industry of interest, students are given a great opportunity to explore careers and gain valuable advice.
+They also have the opportunity to witness how career integrates with the other aspects of life.
 Our goal at the end of a mentoring adventure is that Concordia students, alumni or partners are both enriched by a transformational learning experience.

 - A match based on career interests, field of study, and/or professional development interest.

 - A Strengths based assessment as the foundation of understanding self/mentee (if applicable).